Rota Vicentina Walking Holiday Itinerary

 Meet your transfer driver in the Lisbon or Faro arrivals hall (if taking private transfer option).
 Transfer to Santiago do Cacém situated in the inland of Alentejo’s coast.
 It is an interesting town well worth exploring.
 A passage point of walkers since the medieval age.
 Enjoy the magnificent panoramic views over the city and towards the hill with the castle and city’s church on top.
 Accommodation: in a Small Hotel

 Day 2: Route between – Santiago do Cacém- Vale Seco

 Daily distance: 20km – 6h

 Time to start your adventure, This section of the trail is dominated by cork trees, the Alentejo’s emblematic species.
 Vieira Natividade, a well-known Portuguese forester, said: “No other tree gives us so much while requiring so little”.
 The cork tree is crucial to the local economy and supports an extraordinarily wide-ranging ecosystem.
-Cork oak forests also support various economic activities such as Bee-keeping, Nature orientated tourism, the collection of edible or medicinal mushrooms, (and even mushrooms used in the making of cosmetics), as well as husbandry of local animal breeds such as the famed Black Pig of the areaand several different species of Alentejo cows.
-Being an evergreen species, Cork oaks provide shelter and food right up the food chain the whole year around.
-They are home to numerous insects and spiders which provide food for a wealth of different birds and there are over fifty different species that commonly nest in cork forests, among which can be found at least three different species of eagle, the Short-toed, Booted and Bonelli’s.
+Cork oak forests also support various economic activities such as Bee-keeping, Nature orientated tourism, the collection of edible or medicinal mushrooms, (and even mushrooms used in the making of cosmetics), as well as farming of local animal breeds such as the famed Black Pig of the area and several different species of Alentejo cows.
+Being an evergreen species, Cork oaks provide shelter and food right up the food chain the whole year-round.
+They are home to numerous insects and spiders which produce food for a wealth of different birds, and there are over fifty different species that commonly nest in cork forests, among which can be found at least three different species of eagle, the Short-toed, Booted and Bonelli’s.
 Other species of wildlife, such as the Wildcat, Genet or Weasel can also be found.